rswestmoreland/rebeat/README.md

 ## Description

-This application is used as a Relay/Repeater (hence the name Rebeat) for  messages sent by other Elastic Beats via Lumberjack v2 (Beats Protocol) which is used for Logstash destinations.
+This application is used as a Relay/Repeater/Receiver (hence the name "Re"beat) for  messages sent by other Elastic Beats via Lumberjack v2 (Beats Protocol) which is used for Logstash destinations.

 Ensure that this folder is at the following location:
 `${GOPATH}/github.com/rswestmoreland`